-In May 2017, SSA released the number of letters mailed to each zip code in the United States in order to help community-based organizations and state and local agencies more effectively target outreach on these vital benefits programs.
+SSA has released the number of letters that will be mailed to each zip code in the United States in May-June 2020 in order to help community-based organizations and state and local agencies more effectively target outreach on these vital benefits programs.

 Note: While these data help identify those likely eligible for these two programs based on their Social Security benefit, remember that Medicare beneficiaries may have additional sources of income or assets above the amounts allowed for the programs, and not all letter recipients may be eligible to enroll.

 Using the visualization tool

 Click on the table below to navigate the map or visit the tool using this link (for easier navigation).
 Zoom into and hover over an area to get a closer look by zip code.

 Both a map view and table view are available through this visualization.

 To download the data from the visualization tool itself, click on the Table tab at the top of the tool.
 Select the data you would like to download (for example, by clicking on the state name or a block of zip codes), and then click the down arrow button at the bottom of the visualization.
 Double-click to select the data download option.
 (Note: This works a little better with a Google Chrome rather than Microsoft Explorer browser.
 Pop-ups need to be allowed on the page as well, because after you double click that you want the data downloaded, the screen appears in a pop-up box.)
 Click download all rows as a text file.